1. The Apartments

 Beyond the sharks there’s still plenty to see on this great Sydney dive

-Past the sand edge, our diving group head towards the small kelp/soft coral gardens which typically feature the amazing weedy seadragons.
-Up to 8 weedy seadragons can usually be seen on one dive (if your dive guide keeps an eye out for them.)
+Past the sand edge, our diving group head towards the small kelp/soft coral gardens which typically feature the amazing Weedy Seadragons.
+Up to 8 Weedy Seadragons can usually be seen on one dive, Sydney Dive Charters dive guide will be keeping an eye out for them but would love your help finding these camouflage masters hiding amongst the kelp gardens.

 Weedy Seadragons are quite hard to find as they use the gardens as natural camouflage.
 They also see you coming and move around to ensure there’s always an obstacle between them and any perceived threat.